e271828e/Flight.jl/docs/notes/design/framework_spec.md

 The current engine (piston.jl:310-449) carries a mode enum with three [flow](#g-flow) regimes, four table lookups, two embedded continuous PI compensators, boolean transitions and an argument-threaded `fuel_available`.
-Under the decoder interfaces, each of those features lands somewhere specific.
+The points below place each of those features under the decoder interfaces.

 - The compensator paths (`idle`, `frc`) are pure functions of the engine's own state `ω`.
 Their complete PI laws — outputs *and* state derivatives —